 Credit card security is not negotiable

-For consumers and businesses potential data loss and data fraud are serious concerns.
+For consumers and businesses, potential data loss and data fraud are serious concerns.
 Retailers can’t afford for their customers to have the slightest doubt about credit card security.

 The good news is that almost every POS retailer now uses state-of-the-art encryption software to protect his or her customer data.
-POS retailers also have to follow specific Payment Card Industry Data Security Standard (PCI DSS 2.0) regulations for consumer grade mobile devices.
+POS retailers also have to follow specific Payment Card Industry Data Security Standard (PCI DSS 2.0) regulations for consumer-grade mobile devices.
 This means that devices that follow this regulation use validated Point – to – Point or P2PE encryption solutions, states PCI Compliance Guide.
 With P2PE, the cardholder’s data is encrypted before it enters the smartphone or tablet.
-The entire transaction is encrypted, if it is temporarily stored on the smartphone or tablet.
+The entire transaction is encrypted if it is temporarily stored on the smartphone or tablet.
 Even data returning from the payment processor is encrypted, and this will completely stop any hacker from accessing or using the data.

-Business owners should also take steps to make guarantee that their customer data is safe.
+Business owners should also take steps to make a guarantee that their customer data is safe.
 Investing in a PCI-approved credit card reader is the first step, but it is also necessary to use an approved point of interaction device.
 That means using an exclusive tablet or smartphone for billing procedures.
 These exclusive devices should also contain current and updated software to protect financial transactions and protect data streams.
-In case, the device is lost, it should be possible for the business owner or the backend service to remote disable the mobile POS or credit card reader immediately.
+In case, the device is lost, it should be possible for the business owner or the backend service to remotely disable the mobile POS or credit card reader immediately.

 The bottom line is that credit card readers are quite safe provided you use the machine the correct way.
 Being proactive will ensure that your personal data is safe during every transaction.